Facial Fillers in Brazil: restoring volume and contour with hyaluronic acid

 Duration

-A complete filling session lasts between thirty minutes and one hour, depending on the number of areas treated.
+A complete filler session lasts between thirty minutes and one hour, depending on the number of areas treated.
 It is an outpatient procedure — you enter and leave the clinic on the same day, with no need for hospitalisation or complete rest.

 Immediate post-procedure